Taking Care of Eye Wrinkles and Those Frustrating Fine Lines

 Collagen gives skin firmness and keeps our skin supple whilst elastin allows our skin to move for expression and then bounce back when we relax.
 They work together, allowing us to smile, to frown, to kiss, be happy and to cry.
 They weaken over time naturally, but in today’s techno world we can influence this rate by taking care with our lifestyle as well as the skin care and makeup we use.

-Lifestyle – these factors all contribute to being generally dehydrated and, later, to eye wrinkles:
+These factors all contribute to being generally dehydrated and, later, to eye wrinkles:

 - Alcohol, poor diet, smoking and drinking insufficient water